 Relieving oral pain.
 Menthol in peppermint reacts with cold receptors in the mouth, cooling it and relieving pain.

 Soothing itchy skin.
-Similar to relieving oral pain, menthol can stimulate cooling in the body, which can relieve pain and itch.
+Similar to relieving oral pain, menthol can stimulate a cooling sensation in the body, which can relieve pain and itchiness.

 How It Works

-The main compound in peppermint is menthol, which comprises about 30 - 40% of the plant's essential oil and interacts with cold receptors in the body, providing a "fresh" feel.
-Menthol is thought to relax the body, relieving muscle spasms and tension.
+The main compound in peppermint is menthol, which makes up about 30 - 40% of the plant's essential oil and interacts with cold receptors in the body, providing a cooling sensation.
+Menthol is thought to relax the body, relieving muscle spasms and tension.1,2

-Its menthone and rosmarinic acid content are also thought to be therapeutic, in addition to its several flavonoids.
-All these compounds are thought to be responsible for the antispasmodic and antibacterial properties of peppermint.
+Its menthone and rosmarinic acid are also thought to be therapeutic, in addition to its several flavonoids.
+All these compounds are believed to be responsible for the antibacterial and antispasmodic effects of peppermint, particularly useful in the treatment of gastrointestinal problems, such as irritable bowel syndrome (IBS).3

 PEPPERMINT OIL RELAXES GASTROINTESTINAL TISSUE, RELIEVING INFLAMMATION AND IRRITABLE BOWEL SYNDROME (IBS).